Phil Bolger: Sharpies

 Bolger put a lot of thought into relatively cheap, high-performance boats.
 He is well known for designing a series of single chine sharpies, typically long and narrow with a flat bottom.

 According to Bolger, sailing sharpies give good performance for the amount of sail they carry because of low to moderate displacement and light weight.
 In his opinion, the sharpie shape provides a simple construction in the plywood era with the added benefit that sailing sharpies extend the waterline as they heel, thereby effectively increasing the hull speed.
-Power sharpies can use low-horsepower motors (see, for example, the Bolger Tennessee, and Sneakeasy designs) yet reach planing speeds in sheltered waters.
+Power sharpies can use low-horsepower motors (see, for example, the Bolger Tennessee, Idaho, and Sneakeasy designs) yet reach planing speeds in sheltered waters.
 Major critics of sharpies point to the fact that they tend to pound under certain conditions and that the relatively shallow draft makes them unseaworthy.
 Their advocates (including Bolger) point to the fact that they are exceptionally good boats for their cost, make excellent day boats and are increasingly seaworthy as (i) the length to beam ratio increases, (ii) they are adequately ballasted and (iii) they are given reserve stability and/or made watertight sufficiently to ensure that they self-right in the event of a capsize.
 Sharpies may be considered one of the simplest types of boat from the construction point of view.
 However, their design is controversial and primarily dependent on the intended use.